ibm-cloud-docs/containers/cs_providers.md

  </tr>
  <tr>
    <td>High availability</td>
-   <td colspan="2">For both classic and VPC clusters, the master includes three replicas for high availability.
+   <td>For both classic and VPC clusters, the master includes three replicas for high availability.
 Further, if you create your cluster in a multizone metro, the master replicas are spread across zones and you can also spread your worker pools across zones.
 For more information, see [High availability for {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-ha).</td>
+   <td>Same as Classic; see [High availability for {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-ha).</td>
  </tr>
  <tr>
    <td>Cluster administration</td>